jorgecardleitao/private-jets-frontend/README.md

 # Private aircrafts

-This repository
+This repository maintains the source code of https://privateaircrafts.eu.

-This application uses all its data and methodology from [jorgecardleitao/private-jets](https://github.com/jorgecardleitao/private-jets).
+It relies on the data and methodology from [jorgecardleitao/private-jets](https://github.com/jorgecardleitao/private-jets).